 Today, Zynga shares rose 9.8 percent to $3.26 for the biggest advance since June 15.

-Losses in Zynga shares accelerated (ZNGA) in July when the company reported lower (ZNGA) second-quarter profit than analysts forecast, saying changes to Facebook’s site made it harder for users to find its games.
+Losses in Zynga shares accelerated (ZNGA:US) in July when the company reported lower (ZNGA:US) second-quarter profit than analysts forecast, saying changes to Facebook’s site made it harder for users to find its games.
 Compared with the first three months of 2012, three of its top games -- “FarmVille,” “CityVille” and “CastleVille” -- lost at least 20 percent of players, according to Bhatia, who cited AppData figures.

-A week after the quarterly report (ZNGA), people familiar with the matter said Chief Operating Officer John Schappert was stripped of his role overseeing game development amid a reorganization aimed at reviving growth and making more money from mobile services.
-Zynga announced his resignation (ZNGA) on Aug.
+A week after the quarterly report (ZNGA:US), people familiar with the matter said Chief Operating Officer John Schappert was stripped of his role overseeing game development amid a reorganization aimed at reviving growth and making more money from mobile services.
+Zynga announced his resignation (ZNGA:US) on Aug.
 8.

 “Given the reputation that management has garnered in only a short time as a public company, shareholders would likely have more near-term faith in the business if a change in control were to occur,” Evan Wilson, an analyst at Pacific Crest Securities Inc. in Portland, Oregon, said in a phone interview.